-Figure 15: Commercial catch proportions at age for the Pukaki Rise stock by sex and year class, 1990-2011.
-Symbol area proportional to the proportions-at-age within the sampling year.
+Figure 17: Commercial catch proportions at age for the Pukaki Rise stock by sex and year class, 1990-2012.
+Symbol area proportional to the proportions-at-age within the sampling event.

-5.6 Other areas (SBW1)
+5.6 Other areas (SBW 1)

 The remaining catch has been taken as bycatch of fisheries for hoki and other middle depths species from the Snares Shelf and southern Chatham Rise.
-Some large catches reported from this area between 1990 and 1996 are likely to be errors in the TCEPR database (Table 22).
+Some large catches reported from this area between 1990 and 1996 are likely to be errors in the TCEPR database (Table 21).
 Most of the catch has been made in the months July to October, but less than half of the effort was made during this period.